reverettai/reverettai.github.io/_posts/9999-01-01-recipentropy.md

 ---
 layout: post-light-feature
 title: The Statistics of Recipes (RecipEntropy)
-description: "Of all possible combinations of ingredients, only a small fraction are used as recipes.
-What's special about those combinations?"
+description: "What is special about the small fraction of ingredient combinations that we use as recipes?"
-category: projects
+category: project
 modified: 2014-01-16
 tags: [statistics, recipes, information theory, entropy, culturomics, projects]
 image: